United We Create Program

 Building Connected Communities

 Young Audiences is proud to announce the launch of United We Create, a new program to promote understanding between Muslim and non-Muslim students.
 We are looking for elementary schools interested in joining the inaugural cohort.
-Students, teachers and families participate through storytelling, song, drumming and poetry to learn about Muslim cultures around the world and improve understanding of connections and shared values among different religions and cultures.
+Students, teachers and families participate through storytelling, song, drumming and poetry to learn about Muslim cultures around the world and strengthen understanding of connections and shared values among different religions and cultures.

 United We Create is an arts education program that aligns with character education, social studies world religion units, and anti-bullying curriculums.